On mixing and sparse ergodic theorems: Introduction

 As a corollary, combining the above theorem with known bounds for the decay of matrix coefficients and an approximation argument, we get: \begin{cor} Let $G=SL_{2}(\mathbb{R})$, $\Gamma \leq G$ a lattice, $\mu$ the unique $G$-invariant probability measure on $X=G/\Gamma$ and $\{u_{t}\}$ the horocyclic flow defined on $X$.
-There exists a number $s=s(\Gamma)>0$ such that for every bounded Lipschitz function $f$ and every non-constant polynomial $p\in \mathbb{Z}[x]$ with $\deg(p)=d$,
+Fix a non-constant polynomial $p\in \mathbb{Z}[x]$ with $\deg(p)=d$.
+There exists a number $s=s(\Gamma,p)>0$ such that for every bounded Lipschitz function $f$ the following estimate holds: